Mceballos-git/Abogados/assets/Documentation/HTTP_ROUTING.md

 # How To Create a Route:

-Routes are added according to its module, for example, for creating a new route for the Clinician Create action, you should create a configuration file on app/Http/Routes/Clinician Folder.
+Routes are added according to its module, for example, to create a new route for the MovementCategories Create action, you should create a configuration file on app/Http/Routes/Movement-Categories Folder.

 You can start the configuration file from scratch and complete it